deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 The first thing to do is set up my variable names as preferences.
-Things like partition names and sizes, hostname, wifi driver, video chipset driver, swap space size, root partition size (I assume a 30G VM disk to start with), timezone, keyboard layout (us is assumed), and locale and filesystem format (I assume ext4).
+Things like partition names and sizes, hostname, wifi driver, video chipset driver, swap space size, root partition size (I assume a 30G VM disk to start with), timezone, keyboard layout (US is assumed), and locale and filesystem format (I assume ext4).

 I normally include a few extra packages with dependencies, like printing and networking